House plants offer so many more benefits than just a bit of decoration.

 There’s also the process of caring for the plants.
 This naturally takes the focus off you and engages a different area of your brain.
 Like hugging a pet, it can make you feel calmer and more relaxed.

-2. Plants improve your mood
+2. Indoor plants improve your mood

 Look at a plant closely enough and you’ll start to notice the amazing shapes, lines and details they contain.
 It’s also so satisfying when you notice them growing over time, sprouting a new leaf or starting to come into a flowering period.